Home

 The district is easily accessible from downtown Montreal.
 Gouin and Pierrefonds Boulevard are the main East-West roads.
 Public transit users are also well served by six STM Montreal bus lines.

 In addition, the AMT suburb commuter trains link Montreal Central Station to the AMT Deux-Montagnes train station.
-The neighbourhood is convenient for the business travellers.
-Last but not least, river access is possible by the Port de Plaisance Marina.
+Then, river access is possible by the Port de Plaisance Marina.
+The daily business travellers profit from a rather convenient transport system.

 Four main arteries have given access to the territory for more than two centuries.
-Gouin Boulevard (1910), a primitive road laid out by pioneers, extends along the river, while Des Sources, St-Jean and St-Charles roads join the Lac Saint-Louis to Rivière des Prairies.
+Gouin Boulevard (1910), a primitive road laid out by pioneers, extends along the river, while Des Sources, St-Jean and St-Charles roads join the Lac Saint-Louis to the Rivière-des-Prairies.
 Lauzon, Angers and Rose-Marie Streets were laid out on the west side while Rose and Bonny Streets opened up in the last, testifying to the evolution of this Montreal suburb.
-In 1953 housing developments replaced farmland.
+It is only in 1953 that housing developments started to replace the farmlands.

 Twin Cities